-The elements of director compensation consist of annual cash retainers and equity awards, as well as customary and usual expense reimbursement in attending Board or Committee meetings.
+The elements of director compensation consist of annual cash retainers and equity awards, as well as customary and usual expense reimbursement in attending Board of Director or committee meetings.
 In an effort to align the long-term interests of our stockholders and non-employee directors, the mix of cash and equity compensation has historically been, and is currently, weighted more heavily to equity.
 The equity compensation has historically taken the form of stock options, which we believe motivates the non-employee directors to help us achieve our business objectives by tying incentives to the appreciation of our common stock over the long term.
+In 2020, however, the Compensation Committee recommended, and the Board of Directors approved, a proposal to alter the mix of equity awards to be 50% in the form of a grant of stock options and 50% in the form of a grant of restricted stock units to support the Company's share ownership guidelines for members of the Board of Directors.

-Our Compensation Committee regularly assesses our non-employee director compensation program in consultation with Radford, its independent compensation consultant, who provides analysis and input on prevailing market practices and recommends any changes to the program to our Board, which ultimately approves non-employee director compensation.
+Our Compensation Committee regularly assesses our non-employee director compensation program in consultation with Radford, its independent compensation consultant, who provides analysis and input on prevailing market practices and recommends any changes to the program to our Board of Directors, which ultimately approves non-employee director compensation.

-The 2019 director compensation structure was recommended by the Compensation Committee and approved by the Board following the review of peer practices from Radford.
-Under our director compensation structure for 2019, non-chairman members of the Board received an annual retainer of \$50,000 and the Chairman of the Board received an additional \$30,000, paid annually.
+The 2020 director compensation structure was recommended by the Compensation Committee and approved by the Board of Directors following the review of peer practices from Radford.
+Under our director compensation structure for 2020, non-chairman members of the Board of Directors received an annual retainer of \$50,000 and the Chairman of the Board received an additional \$30,000, paid annually.
 The chairman and members of the Company's standing committees received the following retainers for their committee service: